warren-bank/mirror-XMail-mail-server/Readme.txt

 Part 16			SMTP commands

-	These are commands understood by SMTP server :
+	These are commands understood by ESMTP server :

 	MAIL FROM:<>
 	RCPT TO:<>